-The permitted operations (assignment, iteration, selection and refinement) of the SFR are printed in bold and italics type.
+The permitted operations (assignment, iteration, selection and refinement) of the SFR related to [CC] are printed in bold and italics type.
+Completed operations related to the PP are additionally marked within [].
 Editorial changes are printed in italics.
 If appropriate, an explanatory note on the operation is given, e. g. to justify a difference to the SFR as defined in the underlying PP.